Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Scenario-based Charge Scheduling Problem

 \textbf{Energy Consumption Estimates:} The energy consumption per trip is estimated using a linear regression equation from \cite{JI2022100069} as follows:

 where $L_{i}$ is the length (in km) of trip $i$, $M_{i}$ is the mass (in kg) of the EB serving trip $i$, $t_{i}$ is the travel time (in minutes) of trip $i$, $\overline{T}_{i}$ (in $^{\circ}C$) is the average ambient temperature during trip $i$, $\overline{T}^{*}_{g}$ (in $^{\circ}C$) is the optimum working temperature of the EB, and ${\alpha_{0}}, \ldots, {\alpha_{4}}$ are estimated linear regression parameters.
 The ambient temperature for a trip is calculated by averaging the historical temperature values at its start and end stops.
 We used the same value of $M_{i}$ across all trips.
-With additional ridership data, a more realistic estimate of the energy consumed during a trip can be obtained.
+Additional ridership data, if available, can also be directly plugged into this equation to obtain a more realistic estimate of the energy consumed during a trip.
+The effects of travel time uncertainty due to congestion and other factors that may influence EB energy consumption are beyond the scope of this research.

+Unlike standard formulations that assume constant or linearly approximated energy consumption, equation \eqref{trip_energy_consumption} introduces a non-linear dependence on ambient temperature.
+This has important implications for infrastructure planning.
+First, it leads to asymmetric energy consumption patterns, where deviations from the optimal temperature $\overline{T}^{*}_{g}$, both in colder and hotter conditions, can significantly increase energy requirements compared to a non-linear temperature-independent model, obtained by setting $\alpha_4 = 0$ in equation \eqref{trip_energy_consumption}.
+In contrast, linear approximations based solely on distance traveled may misestimate energy requirements, leading to over-investment in charging infrastructure and energy resources.
+For example, using a fixed energy consumption rate of 1.5 kWh/km yields average energy consumption estimates that are more than twice those obtained with the proposed temperature-dependent formulation.

 \textbf{Solar Energy Estimates:} The solar energy per minute is estimated using the following equation from \cite{nrel}:

 where GTI is in kW/\si{m^2}, Panel Area is in \si{m^2}, and $\eta$ is in \%.